chem-gp/fande/README.md

 # Description
 Fitting molecular Energies, Forces and Chemical shifts with scalable Gaussian Processes with SVI

+The

-Currently fande uses Gpytorch/Pytorch/Pyro.
+Currently fande uses Gpytorch/Pytorch/Pyro for ML modeling and [DScribe](https://github.com/SINGROUP/dscribe) library for computing descriptors

-In future we plan to add GPFlow/TensorFlow/TensorflowProbability backend
+In future we plan to add GPFlow/TensorFlow/TensorflowProbability backends as well as add support for [librascal](https://github.com/lab-cosmo/librascal) library to compute spherical invariants

 ## Examples